by Joseph Brennan

 The Pennsylvania Railroad main line (called Penn Central here) followed the right bank of the Little Conemaugh (top right) and crossed over to the left bank on the bridge that survived the flood.
 The rectangle marked as Library is now the Johnstown Flood Museum.

 The most well-known and most horrible event in the history of Johnstown, Pennsylvania, was the flood of May 31, 1889.
-A badly maintained dam fourteen miles upstream on the Little Conemaugh River failed after days of heavy rain.
+A badly maintained earthen dam fourteen miles upstream on the Little Conemaugh River failed after days of heavy rain.
 Twenty million tons of water rushed down the valley, destroying property and human lives as it went.
 The worst loss came when the flood hit Johnstown, a prosperous steel mill and coal mining town.
 More than 2,200 people were killed and most buildings in the town center were reduced to rubble.

 At Johnstown, the flow of the Little Conemaugh takes a 90 degree turn to the right as the Stony Creek River (sic) joins from the left, the two forming the (big) Conemaugh River.
 The immense flood missed the turn, instead washing over the town and then slamming into the steep wall of Yoder Hill, 500 feet high.
 The impact pushed water to both sides, breaking the flood's momentum.
 The stone multi-arch Pennsylvania Railroad bridge over the Conemaugh, just two years old, was the first one the flood did not knock out, and it still stands today.
 But an enormous pile of debris formed against the upstream side of the bridge, and in one more terrible twist, somehow the pile caught fire, burning to death victims caught in it who had survived drowning.
 If there is any good to be told, it is that Clara Barton, age 68, arrived and took charge of the relief effort, earning for herself and her Red Cross staff the praise of all concerned for her dedication and organizational skills, forming the reputation that the Red Cross maintains to this day.

 It is sometimes said that the poor suffer the most in a disaster.
-In the case of Johnstown, the working men's cottages were up on the hills, not in the downtown flood plain, and while it meant they had a weary walk up each night it also meant their homes escaped destruction.
+In the case of Johnstown it was not so.
+The working men's cottages were up on the hills, not in the downtown flood plain, and while it meant they had a weary walk up each night it also meant their homes escaped destruction.
 The main employer in town was the Cambria Iron Works, on the Conemaugh just downstream from the railroad bridge.
 The company's name is little known today because it was absorbed into Bethlehem Steel almost a hundred years ago.
 But from 1852 to 1992 the works in Johnstown was one of America's top sources of iron and steel products.
 The company proudly told people it was the only steel mill with a coal mine on premises.
 The hills here are full of coal.
 Cambria Iron was behind the creation of the Johnstown Incline.

 The Johnstown Incline rises 502 feet at a 72 per cent grade, travelling 867 feet.
 The claim to fame is that it is the world's steepest vehicular inclined plane.
 Note the qualification.
 When we visited Johnstown in August 2016 I could not help asking the nice young man at the lower station whether he could name a steeper one that was not vehicular.
 He thought there might be one in Norway or some place like that.
 I didn't realize till later that I had ridden on a steeper one myself just a year earlier—the Monongahela Incline is 75 per cent*, but certainly it does not carry vehicles, and notably as well it travels only 365 feet.
 Yes, if the point is not clear, you can have your automobile taken up or down on the Johnstown Incline for six dollars one way.